DMD1070/DMD1070.github.io/lessons/9-responsive-design.md

 ## How To

-Together let's walk through [Grid: A simple guide to responsive design](http://www.adamkaplan.me/grid/) by Adam  Kaplan/
+Together let's walk through [Grid: A simple guide to responsive design](http://www.adamkaplan.me/grid/) by Adam  Kaplan.

 ## Mobile First

+Mobile first responsive web design means that we start by designing the basic mobile experience and layer on additional functionality/design for larger devices.
+Doing so allows us to focus on the most important bits of our site's design and content.

+[This article by Brad Frost](http://bradfrostweb.com/blog/web/mobile-first-responsive-web-design/) is a very thorough overview of mobile first & responsive design.

-## On Your Own
+## Together

+Let's design and build a mobile first responsive page.

+## This is Responsive

+[This is Responsive](http://bradfrost.github.io/this-is-responsive/) is an essential resource with patterns, resources, and news about responsive design.